 But then turn on the lights and WOW!

-Circuit Flowers are fantastic for Mother’s Day, Spring STEM, a botanical unit study, girls in STEM and more.
+Circuit Flowers are fantastic for Mother’s Day, Spring STEM, a botanical unit study, and more.
 Happy circuit building!